Please do not attend parkrun if you display any COVID-19 symptoms.

 From Basildon bus station take the No.100 or 200 bus towards Grays.
 Request stop on A1013 at northern end of Heath Road.
-Walk south half a mile to the start area.
+You will see the parkrun start from there.

 Getting there on footThe Walking route from Grays Railway Station to the Pyramid centre is 2.6 miles.
 Please see the Walk4Life website for a map.

-Getting there by roadIf using sat nav, the nearest postcode is RM16 4XH.
+Getting there by roadIf using sat nav, the nearest postcode is RM16 4JP.

 From the A13 east or west bound exit at A128 Orsett Cock junction.
 At the roundabout take the A1013 to Grays.
-After 1 mile turn left into Heath Road and car park is half a mile on the right.
+After 1 mile turn left into Heath Road and follow it to the far end.

 There is currently no car park due to the Covid-19 Test Centre.